skatejs/skatejs/README.md

 Docs
 ----

-You define a component passing a component ID and definition to the `skate()` function.
+You define a component by passing a component ID and definition to the `skate()` function.
 The ID you specify corresponds to one of the following:

 - Tag name
 - Value of the `is` attribute